 If you’re still on the fence about whether or not to install a ceiling, here are a few pros and cons that should help you decide:

-Adding an additional layer to the original ceiling creates better acoustics within a room.
-This makes this a perfect interior design treatment for living rooms, home theatre and AV rooms where movie-watching or listening to music is to be the primary activity.
+- Great acoustics: Adding an additional layer to the original ceiling creates better acoustics within making it a perfect design treatment for living rooms, home theatre and AV rooms.

-If you’ve got a mess of wires on your ceiling or along walls, a false ceiling is a perfect place to hide them.
-A fall ceiling can also be fitted with sunken or hidden lighting.
-This takes care of illumination without the need for additional fixtures and wiring.
+- Hides wires: A false ceiling is a perfect place to hide wires and pipes.
+A false ceiling can also be fitted with sunken or hidden lighting.

-Homeowners having to deal with lofty vertical space that dwarfs furniture in a room can consider installing a false ceiling to restore proportions.
-This purely cosmetic change allows you to alter the look of the home without touching the structure.
+- Brings lofty ceilings lower: For lofty vertical space that dwarfs furniture in a room, you can consider installing a false ceiling to restore proportions.

-Since it needs to be at least 8 inches away from the original wall, it is always recommended that the ceiling height be 11 feet or higher.
-For compact homes, this could be a drawback.
-Because too much detail on the ceiling could make the space look cramped.
-There’s a way about this, however– owners of small homes could opt for a partial ceiling in a corner of the room.
-They could also choose to extend a wall or TV console to the ceiling for extra dimension.
+- Not feasible for low-ceilinged rooms: It needs to be at least 8 inches away from the original wall.
+Therefore, it is always recommended that the ceiling height be 11 feet or higher.
+For compact homes, a partial ceiling in a corner of the room can do the trick.

 Where to Install a False Ceiling